-The poorer the road safety record, the higher the number of accident victims and fatalities, which translates into greater amounts being paid in compensation to accident victims or their loved ones.
-To cover the increase in the number of claims, insurance contributions inevitably go up.
+When there is an increase in the number of indemnities being awarded and greater amounts are being paid in compensation to accident victims or their loved ones, insurance contributions inevitably go up.

 Conversely, when the road safety record improves and other key factors are in place, insurance contributions go down.

 Insurance contributions are determined under the Regulation respecting insurance contributions made under Québec's Automobile Insurance Act.

 To determine the amount of these contributions, we must first consult the Panel of Experts on Automobile Insurance Contributions.

 The Panel of Experts must hold a public consultation to seek public opinion on the proposed amendments to insurance contributions.
 Following the consultation, the Panel of Experts tables its recommendations with the SAAQ.

 The mandate of the Panel of Experts is established under sections 17.6 and 17.7 of the Act respecting the Société de l'assurance automobile du Québec (CQLR, c.
 S-11.011).
 Its members are appointed by the Government of Québec.

 As part of its mandate, the Panel of Experts reviews the approach taken and checks the data used in support of the amendments to insurance contributions proposed by the SAAQ.
 Before giving its opinion, the Panel of Experts is required to hold a public consultation.